RECCAP2-ocean/Southern-Ocean/README.md

 # RECCAP2 : Southern-Ocean
-code for processing the Southern Ocean chapter of RECCAP 2
+code for data analysis and figure creation of the Southern Ocean chapter of RECCAP 2

 ### Cloning and installing